Hillary Clinton Reportedly Pressured Ronan Farrow To Kill Harvey Weinstein Story

 — Charlie Spiering (@charliespiering) October 17, 2017

-Rumors have been swirling that Clinton is going to jump into the 2020 Democratic presidential primary to try and again take on Donald Trump.
+Rumors have been swirling that Clinton is going to jump into the 2020 Democratic presidential primary to try and take on Donald Trump for a second time.
 The president recently taunted the former first lady and suggested she try and bump current frontrunner Elizabeth Warren out of the top spot.

 “I think that Crooked Hillary Clinton should enter the race to try and steal it away from Uber Left Elizabeth Warren,” he tweeted.
 “Only one condition.
 The Crooked one must explain all of her high crimes and misdemeanors including how & why she deleted 33,000 Emails AFTER getting ‘C.'”

-In the wake of the Ukraine scandal, Trump has renewed attacks on Clinton and again brought up the email controversy — she used a private email server rather than the State Department server during her time as Secretary of State — that followed her during her 2016 run.
-Along with the new allegations that Clinton pressured Farrow to drop his Weinstein story, the former presidential candidate could face a greater deal of scrutiny if she decides to enter to 2020 race.
+In the wake of the Ukraine scandal, Trump has renewed attacks on Clinton and again brought up the email controversy — she used a private email server rather than the State Department server during her time as secretary of state — that followed her during her 2016 run.
+Along with the new allegations that Clinton pressured Farrow to drop his Weinstein story, the former presidential candidate could face a greater deal of scrutiny if she decides to enter the 2020 race.